georgian4049/segregation_of_roles/README.md

 -----

-## 🚀 Getting Started (One-Command Run)
+## 🚀 Getting Started (Recommended: Docker Compose)

-The preferred method for running this project is using **Docker Compose**, which manages all dependencies and Bedrock configuration in a single step.
+The preferred and simplest method for running this project is using **Docker Compose**, which manages all dependencies and Bedrock configuration in a single step.

 ### Prerequisites